tlindsay42/ArmorPowerShell/.github/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

-Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+Bugs are tracked as [GitHub issues][issues].
 Create an issue using [the bug report template][bugs].

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining which command exactly you used in the terminal.
 When listing steps, **don't just say what you did, but explain how you did it**.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
-If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+If you're providing snippets in the issue, use [Markdown code blocks][md_code_blocks].
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots** which show you following the described steps and clearly demonstrate the problem.